In BriefSteam can host and distribute a demo version of your game that you can use to demonstrate part of your gaming experience.

 .
 Then grant those achievements on loading the game in the full game after the user has purchased.

-Releasing And Updating Your Demo
+Releasing Your Demo

 To prepare for release, please make sure to complete the checklists found on the right-hand side of the landing page for your demo.
 Once completed, you can mark your demo page and build as ready for review.